SBNBON005/dintlo-exchange/README.md

 # dintlo-exchange
+This doccumentation is intended for developers.

 The API allows you to:
 - Buy and Sell dintlo token.
+-

 ## Rate Limiting
+Every endpoint is rate limited.
 You are limited to 2 requests per second per IP.
 Drop us an email on x@dintlo.com for requesting an increase.

 ## Public Enpoints

 ## Authentication
 You can generate an API_KEY and an API_SECRET from your account settings.

+## Features
+### Orders

+### Balances

+### Withdrawals

+### Tokens

 ## Errors
-- HTTP 4XX
+- HTTP 401 Unauthorized
-- HTTP 429 will be returned when rate limit is violated
+- HTTP 429 Will be returned when rate limit is violated
-- HTTP 5XX
+- HTTP 503 Temporarily offline
+-

 Response